umanitoba-cssa/first-year-guide/7-what-degree-should-i-do.md

+---
+title: "What degree should I do?"
+description: "Learn about different CS degrees"
+author: "Computer Science Students' Association"
+date: "2023-06-29"
+---

-# What Degree should I Do?
+# What degree should I do?

 Choosing your specific program path in Computer Science can feel overwhelming, but it’s important to remember: **all these degrees unlock exciting careers in tech**.
 Your choice should reflect your academic strengths, interests, and long-term goals—not perceived prestige.
 Below is a breakdown of your options: